Gabriel-Mesq/TwitterBot/README.md

   * Have the word "music" anywhere on the tweet

 29/10/22:
- * The bot is now online 24/7, thanks for squarecloud.app
+ * The bot is now hosted online 24/7
  * The bot now has a 25% chance of replying to a tweet (Previously 69%)